 List of Companies that provide Background Check Services

-Owned by LexisNexis, Accurint is a locate-and-research tool available to government, law enforcement and commercial customers.
-It has proprietary data-linking technology returns search results in seconds to the user’s desktop.
-Accurint’s key features include:
+LexisNexis owns Accurint, a locate-and-research tool available to government, law enforcement, and commercial customers.
+It has proprietary data-linking technology that returns search results in seconds to the user’s desktop.
+Accurint’s key features include the following:

 - Their Advanced Person Search helps find individuals when only old or fragmented data is available